crtr0/twilio-webrtc-ruby/README.md

 Deploy to the hosting provider or PaaS of choice.
 Remember to replicate the environment variables to your production environment.

-###Option 2*
+###Option #2

 Use a tool like [Ngrok](http://ngrok.com) to tunnel localhost.

 ## View the Presentation

-`ruby index.rb`

-Then, go to http://localhost:4567/index.html in your browser.
+Go to http://yourdomain/index.html in your browser.

 ## Connect it to Twilio

 1) Sign-up for a [free Twilio account](http://twilio.com/try-twilio)
-2) Purchase a new Twilio number
+2) Purchase a new Twilio number or use the one you are given
 3) Set your `Messaging Request URL` to `http://yourdomain/sms`.

 ## Send and Recieve SMS

 Send a text message to your new Twilio number.
 You should get a canned response.
 Have a few people send a text to that phone number as well.